Ramnivas11/Expense_management/README.md

 # 💼 Expense Management System

 A ** web application** to manage employee expenses efficiently.
 Streamline **expense submission, approval workflows, and automated receipt processing**.
-Designed for **hackathons and prototype submissions**, this project demonstrates **full-stack development with Spring Boot (backend) and React (frontend)**.
+Designed for **hackathons and prototype submissions**, this project demonstrates the **full-stack development with Spring Boot ( backend ) and React ( frontend )**.

 ---

 ## 🚀 Project Overview

-Companies often struggle with manual expense reimbursement processes that are **time-consuming, error-prone, and lack transparency**.
+Companies often struggles with manual expense reimbursement processes that are very **time-consuming, error-prone, and lack transparency**.
 This system allows:

-- Submission of expenses in multiple currencies.
+- Submission of expenses in multiple currencies .
 - Multi-level approval workflows with **flexible rules**.
 - OCR-based receipt scanning to **auto-generate expenses**.
 - Clear role-based access: **Admin, Manager, Employee**.